Grazen0/blog/posts/chip-8/getting-started.md

   cpu.decrease_timers()

-  sleep(1000 / fps)
+  sleep(1000 / fps) // Wait for next frame
 }
 ```

 And...
-I think that's pretty much all we need to get started on this.
+I think that's pretty much all we need to get started.
 Implement this in your programming language, and you should be good to go!